CULTURE AND ARTS

 LIVE MUSIC

 The Southdowns Music Festival has been held here since 2013 and consists of great music, dance, live sessions, craft markets and workshops.
 Usually held in late September, visit https://southdownsfolkfest.co.uk/ to buy tickets for this year’s event.
 Founded in 2014, Bognorphenia CIC organises live music events to raise funds to provide a free Music Project for young people, including mentoring and skill sharing, making the project all-inclusive and working towards the Our Generation Young People’s Day Annual Event.
 Keep an eye on their website at https://www.bognorphenia.org.uk/ for upcoming events.
 For a rousing bit of waving your Union Jack about, Proms in the Park is run by the Town Council and is a free evening of musical entertainment at the Hotham Park bandstand, usually in September.
-Live Music venues include the Hothampton Arms and Rocks featuring the Pass Café.
+Live Music venues include Venue 24 @ The Pier, Hothampton Arms, The Dog and Duck, Rocks Bar and Restaurant, Suga Kane.
 The Alexandra Theatre offers various styles of live music performers throughout the year, the Picturedrome streams live opera – visit https://www.picturedromebognor.com/ for details – and the Bognor Regis Music Club has live recitals.

 BOOKISH BOGNOR REGIS